 Developmental Disabilities Services

-The Developmental Disabilities (DD) Program of Volunteers of America Chesapeake supports adults with intellectual and developmental disabilities in person-centered programs based in: Washington D.C., Northern Virginia and Southside Hampton Roads, with efforts in place to expand into Maryland.
+The Intellectual/Developmental Disabilities (I/DD) Program of Volunteers of America Chesapeake and Carolinas supports adults with intellectual and developmental disabilities in person-centered programs based in: Washington D.C., Northern Virginia and Southside Hampton Roads, with efforts in place to expand into Maryland.
 Supports are individualized to meet the person's needs and expectations, designed to enhance independence, and conducted in dynamic, positive learning environments

 Many of the people receiving supports, in addition to having intellectual disabilities, may also have co-occurring conditions, including: specialized medical/dietary concerns, mobility challenges, and/or behavioral issues.
 Services are carefully designed to provide the necessary nursing, behavioral and other support services, including enhanced supervision and/or crisis stabilization, through a thoughtful and compassionate approach.
 Supports are provided with the ultimate goal of bringing purpose and meaning to peoples' lives.